The 6D KIDS is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

 - Failure to pass through a checkpoint

-- Refusal to comply with an instruction from race management, a race steward, the person in charge of a checkpoint or feeding station, a doctor or a member of the rescue service
+- Refusal to comply with an instruction from race management, a race commissioner, the person in charge of a checkpoint or feeding station, a doctor or a member of the rescue service

 - Refusing a drug test

-- Leaving a checkpoint outside the time limit
+- Leaving a checkpoint after the time limit

 - Any other infringement of the rules will incur a sanction to be decided by the race jury

-The organisers reserve the right to alter the course and location of the first aid posts and feeding stations at any moment and without notice.
+The organisers reserve the right to alter the course or location of the first aid posts and food stations at any time and without notice.

 Should the weather be too bad (heavy rain or snow at altitude, high risk of storm …) the start may be delayed.